FAQs online ticket sale

 5. What happens when it’s my turn?

 As soon as it’s your turn, you will be automatically redirected to the seating plan for the performance you’d like to buy tickets for.
+Please have your email address and password ready for login.

 6. What should I do if I receive the message “You were inactive for too long…” after the waiting period?